driiisdev/redux_toolkit-in-depth/README.md

-# Redux toolkit - App
+# Redux toolkit - In Depth